Do you want to accept donations from people who use your website? If so, you need to learn how to add Paypal donate button in WordPress.

 Leave the “Language and Currency” and “Other” sections as is.

 Now scroll down to the “Dropdown Menus” section.
-You only need to set up this section if you want to give users a dropdown menu with different amounts to select from.
+You only need to set up this section if you want to give users a dropdown menu with different amounts of payments to select from.
 If you want donors to enter any amount they choose, leave this section untouched.

 In “Amount Menu Name” textbox, enter a name for this menu.

 Underneath, you will see Option/Amount pairs.
-The left box shows the amount option that will be displayed to the user, the right box is the amount that will be sent to PayPal for processing when this option is selected.
+The left box shows the amount that will be displayed to the user, the right box is the amount that will be sent to PayPal for processing when this option is selected.

 So if you want to give the donor the option of $10, you have to enter $10 in the left box, and 10 in the right box.
 Again, the $10 is for the user to see what they are selecting, and the 10 is used to process the donation.